jfaraudo/MD-python-tools/README.md

 # MD-python-tools
-Tools in python for analysis of MD simulations performed with NAMD (in development, we are starting now to post here our group resources)
+Tools in python related to MD simulations
+(in development, we are starting now to post here our group resources)